agude/agude.github.io/_books/for_we_are_many.md

 deep on the idea.
 The point of view of the Bob makes sense because they have to be "different people" since backing up is the same process they use to make new clones, which **are** clearly "different "people".

-- The continued advancement of the Deltans, the discovery of a new predator, and the banishment of _Bawbe_.
-- The death of Homer and the destruction of VEHEMENT.
-- Henry the Australian probe.
-- Further battles with the now upgrade Brazilian probes.
-- Colonizing the first non-Earth worlds.
-- The reveal of the Others, and the first crushing defeat of the Bobs.

 I love the continued fast pace and the higher stakes of {{ this_book }}.
 I can't wait to start {{ bob3 }}.